garrandall/popular-music-data/tracks/9-am-in-dallas-drake.md

 Who you like, tell me who it is
-Imma make sure that that women is the next one on my list I should call it a night but fuck it i can't resist This one is for all my niggas from my city tryin' to diss Without a response from me you really fail to exist And I love to see you fail that feelin' there is the shit
+Imma make sure that that women is the next one on my list I should call it a night but fuck it I can't resist This one is for all my niggas from my city tryin' to diss Without a response from me you really fail to exist And I love to see you fail that feelin' there is the shit